Paintball

 The legality of the sport and use of paintball markers varies among countries and regions.
 In most areas where regulated play is offered, players are required to wear protective masks, use barrel-blocking safety equipment, and strictly enforce safe game rules.

 Equipment

-The paintball equipment used may depend on the game type, for example: woodsball, speedball, or scenario; on how much money one is willing to spend on equipment; and personal preference.
+The paintball equipment used may depend on the game type (e.g., woodsball, speedball, scenario), on how much money one is willing to spend on equipment, and on personal preference.
 However, almost every player will utilize three basic pieces of equipment: